What are the Benefits to Volunteering?

 On the battlefield I was born.
 I am a barbarian.

 and baptized in mud.

 I am a barbarian.

 Barbarians … Barbarians… Barbarians!”

 When is the Race?

-The Barbarian Challenge has been POSTPONED to August 22nd, 2020 in Gadsden Alabama…one day only, with a limited number of registrations available.
+The 2020 Barbarian Challenge has been CANCELED.
+The 2021 race is June 19th, 2021 in Gadsden Alabama…one day only, with a limited number of registrations available.

 How Do I Get There?

 From Chattanooga Area:

 Take I-59 South to Exit 188.